MScherbela/dl_seminar/content/topics.md

 You want to give a presentation, but are not sure which topic to choose?
 Here is a long-list of potential topics which might be of interest to the group:

-- Attention / Transformers
+- An overview of Graph Neural Networks
+- Neural Tangent Kernel
 - Vision Transformers
 - Generative models
 - Applications in the natural sciences
-- Graph Neural Networks